-Women aren’t always as good as men at building networks, yet doing brilliant work won’t help your career if nobody notices it.
-Of course, standing round bragging all day won’t impress either, but make time to talk to colleagues about what you’re working on and find out about their projects.
+After all, doing brilliant work won’t help your career if nobody notices it.
+Of course, standing around bragging all day won’t impress either, but make time to talk to colleagues about what you’re working on and find out about their projects.

 Keep your own identity